Peter Zemmer Riesling and Pinot Noir

 Riesling and Pinot Noir

-There is little argument that both Pinot Noir and Riesling are two of the world’s most outstanding grapes and so need only a short introduction here.
+There is little argument that Pinot Noir and Riesling are two of the world’s most outstanding grapes and need only a short introduction.
 Both have cool-climate origins, a long and illustrious history, and are responsible for truly spectacular wines.
-Both grapes are capable of expressing minute and subtle differences in terroir.
+In addition, both grapes are capable of expressing minute and subtle differences in terroir.

 However, there are relatively few places in Italy where these grapes shine.
 These include the Oltrepò Pavese region of Lombardy for Pinot Noir and the Langhe in Piemonte for Riesling.
 Meanwhile, Alto Adige is a consistent source of high-quality examples.